paft-rs/paft/paft/README.md

 - `dataframe`: forwards DataFrame support from `paft-utils`, providing `ToDataFrame`/`ToDataFrameVec`.
 - `full`: convenience bundle for `domain`, `market`, `fundamentals`, and `dataframe`.
 - `panicking-money-ops`: re-enables `Money` arithmetic operators that panic on mismatched currencies (see below).
+- `money-formatting`: forwards to `paft-money/money-formatting` for locale-aware formatting and parsing APIs.
 - `isin-validate`: forwards to `paft-domain/isin-validate`, enabling ISIN checksum validation and normalization everywhere (including deserialization).
 - `figi-validate`: forwards to `paft-domain/figi-validate`, enabling FIGI checksum validation in constructors and serde.
 - `ident-validate`: convenience flag that enables both ISIN and FIGI validation (forwards to `paft-domain`).